 Lunch is a picnic enjoyed in the bush and consists of marinated poached chicken, fresh salads, cheeses and fantastic South Australian wine, beer, soft drinks and spring water.

 After lunch, travel into Flinders Chase National Park and explore the massive natural sculptures of Remarkable Rocks whose abstract forms look like a meeting of the minds of Henry Moore and Salvador Dali.
 Perched on the cliffs with panoramic views, this offers great photo opportunities.

-Evidence of the power of the Southern Ocean swell continues at Admirals Arch – a coastal grotto which provides a haul out for a large colony of long-nosed fur-seals who swim effortlessly through the crashing waves.
+A short drive away, a boardwalk leads to Admirals Arch – a coastal grotto which is home to a large colony of long-nosed fur-seals who swim effortlessly through the crashing waves.
 Look for seals swimming in rock-pools and resting on smooth rock ledges.

 At the days end, spend some time gaining an understanding of the earliest human occupation of the Island.
 Discuss what our Indigenous Australians survived or even thrived on across the Island – a selection of items foraged, hunted and fished from the local environment.

 These three days offer couples the perfect opportunity to celebrate a special event together, featuring wine, gin and art, as well as the iconic landscape and wildlife encounters the Island is famous for.

 These three days offer guests the best viewing and photographic opportunities of some of Kangaroo Island’s 260+ bird species, as well as the iconic landscape and wildlife encounters the Island is famous for.

 These three days take guests behind-the-scenes to meet some of Kangaroo Island’s finest and most creative artists, as well as the iconic landscape and wildlife encounters the Island is famous for.